jonathangreco/zf2-doctrine-tutorial/README.md

 Introduction
 ------------
 This is a Zf2 Skeleton application with Doctrine and multiple database implementation (2 Entity Manager), this skelton use also Jenkins for CI.
-And translation FR to GB(or more if you want).
+And translation fr_FR to en_US(or more if you want).
 Unit tests are centralize in phpunit.xml on tests root directory.
 Feel free to fork this skeleton :)

 The aim of this skeleton is to provide a good start for a complex project and provide more functionalities than the original getting started.